Package 'optic'

 call = "lm",

-se_adjust = "none")
+se_adjust = "none"

 type = "reg",

-se_adjust = "none")
+se_adjust = "cluster"

 Create a configuration object used to run simulations